 In general, a component diagram entails a description of an individual component and the integrated sub-components, while also highlighting cross-component dependencies.
 An example of a component diagram is presented in Figure 2.
-In the example, the component Energy Performance Verification and Credibility which comprises of 2 sub-component/modules (i.e. Network Monitoring and Data Quality Tool), receives information from the Information Management Layer component (input), and provides information (output) to the Credibility UI and the D^2EPC Web-Platform components.
-The component also intereacts (both input and output) with the D^2EPC Repository.
+In the example, the component Energy Performance Verification and Credibility which is comprised of 2 sub-component/modules (i.e. Network Monitoring and Data Quality Tool), receives information from the Information Management Layer component (input) and provides information (output) to the Credibility UI and the D^2EPC Performance Alerts and Notifications components.
+The component also interacts (both input and output) with the D^2EPC BIM-based Digital Twin.